 A signal sounds.
-The microwave operation has finished.
-I→I 0 min 00 s appears in the display end "Finished" appears in the status bar.
-You can cancel the audible signal before it has finished by pressing the $\bigcirc$ button.
-If you want to set a microwave output setting again, touch the appropriate field and enter a cooking time.
-The operation starts again.
+The cooking compartment stops heating.
+0 min 00 s appears in the display.
+You can cancel the signal before it has finished sounding by pressing the 1 button.

 Pausing the operation

 Press the start/stop button: The oven is paused.
 Press the start/stop button again; the operation continues.